 No change in these By-laws shall be valid and take effect until approved by the National President of the National Union.
 The validity shall date from the letter of approval of the National President.

-ARTICLE XXIV – TRIALS PROCEDURE
+ARTICLE XXIV – TRIALS PROCEDURES

-Trials procedure for Local 1936 shall be in accordance with the provisions of the National Union Constitution, Article B.11.1 to B.11.5.
+Trials procedures for Local 1936 shall be in accordance with the provisions of the National Union Constitution, Article B.11.1 to B.11.5.
 “A regularly constituted meeting of the “Local Union” shall be deemed to mean a meeting of the central membership of this Local to which the accused member belongs.

 APPENDIX “A” TO THE BY-LAWS OF LOCAL 1936, CUPE